nicholaswilde/frame-fi/docs/usage.md

     3. Connect to this AP.
 If the captive portal does not open automatically, navigate to <http://192.168.4.1> in your web browser to configure Wi-Fi.

 - **FTP Server Mode:**
-    1. Press the onboard button (single click) to switch from MSC to FTP mode.
+    1. Press the onboard button (single click) to switch from MSC to FTP mode or use the web API.
     2. Use an FTP client to connect to the device's IP address (visible on the LCD display) using the `FTP_USER` and `FTP_PASSWORD` you set in `include/secrets.h`.

 - **Reset Wi-Fi Settings:**
-    1. Press and hold the onboard button for at least 3 seconds.
+    1. Press and hold the onboard button for at least 3 seconds or use the web API.
-    2. The reset is triggered upon releasing the button.
-    3. The device will clear its stored Wi-Fi credentials and restart.
+    2. The device will clear its stored Wi-Fi credentials and restart.
-    4. Follow the steps for the first-time Wi-Fi setup using the captive portal.
+    3. Follow the steps for the first-time Wi-Fi setup using the captive portal.

 !!! warning
     FTP is an insecure protocol.
 Only use this feature on a trusted network.